 In accordance with the Syndicate Meetings (Amendment No 1) Byelaw (No 18 of 2000) the managing agent does not propose holding an annual meeting this year.
-Objections to this proposal or the intention to reappoint the auditor for a further 12 months can be made by Syndicate members within 21 days of the issue of these financial statements.
+Objections to this proposal can be made by Syndicate members within 21 days of the issue of these financial statements.